dreamcatcher-tech/network/Inbox/2025-02-03 1427 code gen workbench.md

 We should also ask if the tests are outdated and if they still serve the intent ?
 The intent should always be in question.

 Maybe start with the tests we want to write first, and then do the implementation ?

+Be able to flag files as exemplary, probably by virtue of committing them, so the bot knows it should look to them for examples.
+Then it can defend its choices based on these files, which causes you to have to point out faults in the committed files.